 I think this is a MAJOR downfall of these loupes because of the risk of detachment and the loupes falling to the ground.

-Compared to the Orascoptic loupes that I ended up purchasing have holes in the arms that securely attach the head strap.
+The Orascoptic loupes I purchased have holes in the arms that securely attach the head strap.

 You have to assemble certain parts yourself

 Another thing I do not like is how the Designs for Vision loupes come in the box.
 They leave you to attach the side shields and the head strap.
-This may seem small, but it’s all in the details for me.
-With Orascoptic, everything came assembled with the highest level of care and attention to detail.
+This may seem small, but it’s all in the details.
+With Orascoptic, everything came assembled with the highest care and attention to detail.

 If I am paying such a high amount of money for the product, and other companies are going above and beyond, I expect that level of detail.